 Coated drumheads are way more durable than clear ones because they are thicker and in order to put dents into the drumheads, you would first need to tear off the coating.
 Also, the thickness of the drumheads plays a huge role when it comes to durability.
 A single-ply drumhead is much less durable than a 2-ply drumhead.

-So, if you are not aiming for the tone of a clear, thin drumhead, and you don’t really have a preference between the two, you should consider 2-play coated drum heads just to get more durability in the drumheads, therefore saving up quite a lot of money in the process.
+So, if you are not aiming for the tone of a clear, thin drumhead, and you don’t really have a preference between the two, you should consider 2-ply coated drum heads just to get more durability in the drumheads, therefore saving up quite a lot of money in the process.

 When Should I Replace The Resonant Heads?